Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Introduction

 One candidate for a smooth structure on $BG$ is some kind of diffeology.
-For example Magnot and Watts~\cite{citeMagnoWattsDiffeology} construct a natural diffeology on the Milnor classifying space $BG$.
-Another approach to this is contained in Christensen-Wu~\cite{citeChristensenWusmoothclassifying}, where the authors also state their plan to develop some kind of universal Chern-Weil theory in the future.
+For example Magnot and Watts~\cite{cite_MagnoWattsDiffeology} construct a natural diffeology on the Milnor classifying space $BG$.
+Another approach to this is contained in Christensen-Wu~\cite{cite_ChristensenWusmoothclassifying}, where the authors also state their plan to develop some kind of universal Chern-Weil theory in the future.

-A further specific possible requirement for the above discussed ``smooth structures'', is that the smooth singular simplicial set $BG _{\bullet } $, should have a geometric realization weakly homotopy equivalent to $BG$.
-See for instance ~\cite{citeOhTanakaSmoothType} for one approach to this particular problem in the context of diffeologies.
-This kind of requirement is crucial for instance in the author's ~\cite{citeSavelyevGlobalFukayaCategoryI}, which may be understood as a kind of ``quantum Chern-Weil theory'' on $BHam (M, \omega) $, for $Ham (M,\omega) $ the group of Hamiltonian symplectomorphisms of a symplectic manifold.
-In the language of smooth simplicial sets, the analogue of this latter requirement is always trivially satisfied.
-The specific content of this is Proposition \ref{prop:smoothsimplices}.
+A further specific possible requirement for the above discussed ``smooth structures'', is that the smooth singular simplicial set $BG _{\bullet } $ should have a geometric realization weakly homotopy equivalent to $BG$.
+See for instance ~\cite{cite_OhTanakaSmoothType} for one approach to this particular problem in the context of diffeologies.
+In the category of smooth simplicial sets we have a stronger analogue of this, in the form of Proposition \ref{prop:smoothsimplices}.
+The latter and more specifically Theorem \ref{thm:classifyKan} is used in ~\cite{cite_SavelyevGlobalFukayaCategoryI} to prove universality of the global Fukaya category.

-The structure of a smooth simplicial set is initially more flexible than a space with diffeology, but with further conditions, like the Kan condition, can become forcing.
-Given a Frechet Lie group $G$, we construct, for each choice of a particular kind of Grothendieck universe $\mathcal{U} $, a smooth simplicial set $BG ^{\mathcal{U}}$ with a specific classifying property, analogous to the classifying property of $BG$, but relative to $\mathcal{U}$.
-We note that this is \emph{not} the Milnor construction, indeed the homotopy type of $BG ^{\mathcal{U}}$ may be dependent on $\mathcal{U}$.
-The simplicial set $BG ^{\mathcal{U}}$ is moreover a Kan complex, and so is a basic example of a smooth Kan complex.
-We then show that if $G$ in addition has the homotopy type of CW complex then the geometric realization $|BG ^{\mathcal{U} }|$ is homotopy equivalent to $BG$, in particular $\mathcal{U} $ dependence disappears.
+The structure of a smooth simplicial set is initially more flexible than a space with diffeology, but we may add further conditions, like the Kan condition, which will be important for us.
+Given a generalized Lie group $G$, for each choice of a particular kind of Grothendieck universe $\mathcal{U} $ we construct a smooth simplicial set $BG ^{\mathcal{U}}$ with a specific classifying property.
+We note that this is \emph{not} the Milnor construction.
+But it will be shown that $|BG ^{\mathcal{U} }|$ always has the weak homotopy type of Milnor $BG$.

-All the dreams of ``smoothness'' mentioned above then in some sense hold true for $BG ^{\mathcal{U}}$ via its smooth Kan complex structure.
-In particular, as one immediate application we get: \begin{theorem} Let $G$ be a Frechet Lie group having the homotopy type of CW complex, then there is a universal Chern-Weil algebra homomorphism: